6 Backpacks for Carrying Dachshunds Scrutinized

 The front panel on the backpack zips completely open to lay flat so your dog can easily step in instead of having to struggle to slide their body inside.

-So what is the catch?
+So what are the cons?

 The Muttmover is still not ideal for several reasons (it’s definitely more suited to walking around a city).